Measuring Claude Code ROI and Scaling Beyond Day One: The Productivity Paradox

 - DORA metrics (delivery cycle time, change failure rate): unchanged

-Here's what happened: you gave developers a 2–3x multiplier, but the bottleneck shifted.
+You gave developers a 2–3x multiplier, but the bottleneck shifted.
 It's no longer coding — it's code review.
-Your reviewers are drowning in PRs.
-Each one contains more code that needs scrutiny.
+Reviewers drown in PRs, each containing more code to scrutinise.
 Cycle time doesn't improve.
-Delivery doesn't accelerate.
 You've built a backlog of waiting-to-be-reviewed work instead of a pipeline of shipped features.

-Josh Anderson, an engineering leader who built a production app with Claude Code, describes the core challenge: "After 50 years in this industry, we still can't get requirements right every time.
+Josh Anderson, an engineering leader who built a production app with Claude Code, names the core problem: "After 50 years in this industry, we still can't get requirements right every time.
 AI doesn't fix this—it amplifies it."
 AI exposes organizational friction that was hidden when developers moved slowly.
 If your review process was already slow, AI just makes the queue longer.

 The first rule of Claude Code adoption: find your real bottleneck before you scale anything.
 If reviews are the constraint, invest in async review practices.
 If architecture is, codify standards in CLAUDE.md and hooks.
 If testing is, automate the gates.
-Claude Code multiplies whatever is downstream of the constraint — so if you scale it without moving the constraint, all you've multiplied is the queue.
+Claude Code multiplies whatever is downstream of the constraint — scale it without moving the constraint and all you've multiplied is the queue.

 The Five-Tier Metrics Framework: Measuring What Matters